DeclanChidlow/vale.rocks/src/pages/contact.md

 ---
 title: Contact
-description: Find the best ways to contact me and some information about where you can find me.
+description: Information about the best ways to contact Declan Chidlow, including emails and instant messaging accounts.
+Also includes my public PGP key for verifying the validity of communications.
+og_description: How to get in contact with me.
 ---

 <h1 id="section" data-pagefind-filter="Content Type:Page">Contact</h1>